alexlawrence/declarative/README.md

 In order to use this function we would normally write some plain HTML in combination with bootsrapping code picking up the right DOM elements and passing them to the "countCharacters" method.
-With declarative we can describe our user interface as follows.
+With declarative we can describe our user interface as follows:

 ```html
 <label for="text">Enter your text:</label>